Indonesia - Sumba & Flores Photo Tour - full itinerary

 Day 11:

-Labuan Bajo — Rinca — Komodo — Labuan Bajo
+Labuan Bajo — Padar Island — Komodo — Labuan Bajo

-Today we leave by boat for the islands of Rinca and Komodo, both located in Komodo National Park, where we set off on a hike to see the legendary Komodo dragons.
+Padar Island has become famous for its stricking views but we aim to be there for sunrise to beat the crowds.
+One step ahead of the crowds, we set off on a hike to see the legendary Komodo dragons.
 Accompanied by one of the rangers, we take a walk in the national park where we also have the opportunity to see some flying lizards and rare, yellow-crested cockatoos.

-In the afternoon, we can visit some of the other nearby islands, including the famous pink beach at Padar Island, whose striking rosy sands are created by crushed red coral mixing with white sand.
-This rare natural phenomenon contrasts beautifully with the turquoise waters and green hills that surround it, making it an unforgettable destination for landscape and abstract photography.
+In the afternoon, we can visit some of the other nearby attractions, including the famous pink beach, whose striking rosy sands are created by crushed red coral mixing with white sand.
+This rare phenomenon contrasts with the turquoise waters and green hills that surround it, making it an unforgettable destination for landscape and abstract photography.

 Day 12: